-On the morning of day nine we fly into the delta in small planes passing over the untamed labyrinth of delta channels and secluded islands.
-Our scenic flight into the Okavango Delta takes us to a remote camp where we stay for the next two nights.
-Touching down in the delta we transfer to safari vehicles and head to our safari camp.
-Later in the afternoon we embark on a sunset cruise in the waterways of the Okavango Delta, an ideal way to relax and appreciate the local flora and fauna.
-In the evening we sit beside the campfire listening to the sounds of the bush surrounding us.
+Arriving in Maun we head straight to the airport and board a flight into the Okavango Delta.
+We fly into the delta in small planes passing over the untamed labyrinth of delta channels and secluded islands.
+Our flight into the Okavango Delta takes us to a remote camp where we stay in permanent, en-suite tents for the next two nights.
+Flying over the delta gives us a chance to spot wildlife and gain perspective on the vast wilderness area.
+This evening we sit beside the campfire listening to the sounds of the bush surrounding us.

-Travellers not taking the delta trip stay in Maun for these two nights and have time to explore the safari town, take mokoro day trips and scenic flights over the delta.
+Travellers not taking the Okavango Delta trip stay in Maun for the two nights and have time to explore the safari town, take optional mokoro day trips and scenic flights over the delta.

-Later this afternoon you can join an optional drive to the pans to experience the vast spaciousness and silence out on this flat expanse.
+If time allows then you can join an optional drive to the pans later this afternoon to experience the vast spaciousness and silence out on this flat expanse.
 The Nata Pans are part of the extensive network of Makgadikgadi Salt Pans, once covered by massive inland lakes.
 This salt pan complex is one of the largest in the world and in winter the pans are dry and stark, whilst in summer short grasses and shallow pools attract an array of animals and birds.

 Today we drive north to Kasane, where we stay on the banks of the Chobe River near the entrance to the Chobe National Park.